TobiasErbacher/gdl/README.md

 # AP-GCN Revisited: Replication and Alternative Approaches for Adaptive Propagation in Graph Neural Networks
-Authors: Jonathan Bella, Tobias Erbacher, Jonas Knupp
+Authors: Jonatan Bella, Tobias Erbacher, Jonas Knupp

 This repository contains the codebase and LaTeX sources for the replication study of the paper [Adaptive Propagation Graph Convolutional Network](https://arxiv.org/abs/2002.10306).
 Spinelli et al. provide some code in their [GitHub](https://github.com/spindro/AP-GCN) repository.
 This study was conducted as part of the **Graph Deep Learning** course at Università della Svizzera italiana in the spring semester 2025.